 Students will be notified of acceptance or non-acceptance within two weeks after all application materials are received.
-After we receive the applicant's transcript(s), letter of recommendation, and all other required documentation, and we accept the student, we send the student an enrollment agreement.
-The student is to sign this and mail it to the Registrar.
-The student is not officially enrolled until the signed enrollment agreement is on file in our offices.
-We will also sign it, and mail it back to the student within one week.
+After we receive the applicant's transcript(s), letter of recommendation, and all other required documentation, and we accept the student, we send the student an admissions agreement via email.
+The student is to electronically sign this and the form will be sent to the Registrar.
+The student is not officially enrolled until the signed admissions agreement is on file in our offices.
+We will also sign it, and email it back to the student within one week.
 If the student is admitted on a provisional basis, that will be noted on the enrollment agreement.
 See below for our enrollment agreement.